kicad-unofficial/symbols/README.md

 These symbols are intended to require no further specification once placed into the schematic.

-To that end, parts are only included if their symbol can be "fully-specified", meaning that it uniquely identifies a specific part that can be ordered from a supplier.
-Generic (non-fully-specified) symbols _are_ also provided for parts that are available in multiple footprints.
+Parts are only included if their symbol can be "fully-specified".
+This means each symbol uniquely identifies a specific part that can be ordered from a supplier.
+Generic (non-fully-specified) symbols are also provided for parts that are available in multiple footprints.

 Where appropriate, an `Octopart Query` field is added for use with the [Octopart BOM generator].